 Wewillrock lands Randwick sprint

-It was the third start in Sydney for the El Roca gelding, who had previously finished second at on May 20 and a last-start third in the Listed (1100m) at Randwick on June 10.
+It was the third start in Sydney for the El Roca gelding, who had previously finished second at Rosehill on May 20 and a last-start third in the Listed (1100m) at Randwick on June 10.

-Wewillrock went to a new level on Saturday, settling in third spot for apprentice jockey Tyler Schiller and keeping out of trouble as a riderless horse (Conscript) sprinted up through the pack.
+Wewillrock went to a new level on Saturday, settling in third spot for apprentice Tyler Schiller and keeping out of trouble as a riderless horse (Conscript) sprinted up through the pack.

 Wewillrock came out wide after turning for home and quickened impressively down the straight, outfinishing the front-running Much Much Better and scoring by half a length.